meyerweb/flaming-shame/README.md

 # flaming-shame

 Turning raster images into SVG files, one pixel at a time.
-Yes, really.
+Mostly.

 Note that the code is, at this point (June 2015), only marginally less gross than the concept.

 ## What?

 The PHP accepts a raster image (GIF, PNG, JPEG, that sort of thing) and creates an SVG image that recreates the raster image.
 It does this by drawing a filled rectangle for individual pixels in the image.
+In most cases, this is literally a 1-by-1 rectangle, but thanks to [Amelia Bellamy-Royds](https://github.com/AmeliaBR/), the code now draws a single rectangle for any run of same-color pixels.

 ## Why?